-I-137 DEAR 970.5227-4 Authorization and Consent (Aug 2002)
+I-151 DEAR 970.5227-4 Authorization and Consent (Aug 2002) (AL 2021-04) (Deviation)

-(a) The Government authorizes and consents to all use and manufacture of any invention described in and covered by a United States patent in the performance of this Contract or any subcontract at any tier.

-(b) If the Contractor is sued for copyright infringement or anticipates the filing of such a lawsuit, the Contractor may request authorization and consent to copy a copyrighted work from the Contracting Officer.
-Programmatic necessity is a major consideration for DOE in determining whether to grant such request.

-- (1) The Contractor agrees to include, and require inclusion of, the Authorization and Consent clause at 52.227-1, without Alternate 1, but suitably modified to identify the Parties, in all subcontracts expected to exceed \$100,000 at any tier for supplies or services, including construction, architect-engineer services, and materials, supplies, models, samples, and design or testing services. - (2) The Contractor agrees to include, and require inclusion of, paragraph (a) of this Authorization and Consent clause, suitably modified to identify the Parties, in all subcontracts at any tier for research and development activities expected to exceed \$100,000. - (3) Omission of an authorization and consent clause from any subcontract, including those valued less than \$100,000 does not affect this authorization and consent.
+- (a) The Government authorizes and consents to all use and manufacture of any invention described in and covered by a United States patent in the performance of this contract or any subcontract at any tier. - (b) If the Contractor is sued for copyright infringement or anticipates the filing of such a lawsuit, the Contractor may request authorization and consent to copy a copyrighted work from the Contracting Officer.
+Programmatic necessity is a major consideration for DOE in determining whether to grant such request. - (c)(1) The Contractor agrees to include, and require inclusion of, the Authorization and Consent clause at 48 CFR 52.227-1, without Alternate I, but suitably modified to identify the parties, in all subcontracts expected to exceed the simplified acquisition threshold at any tier for supplies or services, including construction, architect-engineer services, and materials, supplies, models, samples, and design or testing services. - (2) The Contractor agrees to include, and require inclusion of, paragraph (a) of this Authorization and Consent clause, suitably modified to identify the parties, in all subcontracts at any tier for research and development activities expected to exceed the simplified acquisition threshold. - (3) Omission of an authorization and consent clause from any subcontract, including those valued less than the simplified acquisition threshold does not affect this authorization and consent.

-I-138 DEAR 970.5227-5 Notice and Assistance Regarding Patent and Copyright Infringement (Aug 2002)
+I-152 DEAR 970.5227-5 Notice and Assistance Regarding Patent and Copyright Infringement (Aug 2002) (AL 2021-04) (Deviation)

 - (a) The Contractor shall report to the Contracting Officer promptly and in reasonable written detail, each notice or claim of patent or copyright infringement based on the performance of this Contract of which the Contractor has knowledge. - (b) If any person files a claim or suit against the Government on account of any alleged patent or copyright infringement arising out of the performance of this Contract or out of the use of any supplies furnished or work or services performed hereunder, the Contractor shall furnish to the Government, when requested by the Contracting Officer, all evidence and information in possession of the Contractor pertaining to such suit or claim.
-Except where the Contractor has agreed to indemnify the Government, the Contractor shall furnish such evidence and information at the expense of the Government. - (c) The Contractor agrees to include, and require inclusion of, this clause suitably modified to identify the Parties, in all subcontracts at any tier expected to exceed \$100,000.
+Except where the Contractor has agreed to indemnify the Government, the Contractor shall furnish such evidence and information at the expense of the Government. - (c) The Contractor agrees to include, and require inclusion of, this clause suitably modified to identify the Parties, in all subcontracts at any tier expected to exceed the simplified acquisition threshold.

-I-139 DEAR 970.5227-6 Patent Indemnity-Subcontracts (Dec 2000)
+I-153 DEAR 970.5227-6 Patent Indemnity-Subcontracts (Dec 2000)